graphcore/tutorials/tutorials/pytorch/tut1_basics/README.md

 As you can see, although we've got an accuracy score of ~88%, the model's performance across the different classes isn't equal.
 Trousers are very well classified, with more than 96-97% accuracy whereas shirts are harder to classify with less than 60% accuracy, and it seems they often get confused with T-shirts, pullovers and coats.
 So, some work's still required here to improve your model for all the classes!

 We can save this visualisation of the confusion matrix.
+Don't hesitate to experiment: you can then compare your confusion matrix with the [visualisation provided in the `static` folder](static/confusion_matrix.png).

 ```python